The Bronze-Winged Mannikin

 Juvenile and adults.
 Photo by Francis Yap.

-), soft greens, & flying termites, and feed both on the ground & on plants.
+HabitsBronze-winged Mannikins live in flocks and family parties outside of the breeding season and may associate with other species of waxbill and mannikin.
+Allo-preening is common among birds on friendly terms.
+They eat grass seeds (from the genera Digitaria, Panicum, & Setaria), soft greens, & flying termites on the wing, and feed both on the ground & on plants.
 Birds may gather at a watering hole prior to roosting for the night.
 Individual families roost in brooding or "slovenly" roosting nests (which may be dismantled and rebuilt each afternoon).
 The cock tends to collect the nesting material while the hen tends to build the nest, often near active wasp nests (presumably for protection from predation).
 Nests are rounded and constructed of grass stems and blades, lined with fine grasses, vegetable down and fiber, hair and feathers, and built in small (3 to 10 feet tall) trees (mango & orange trees), although some pairs may make use of abandoned weavers' or waxbills' nests, bushes, shrubs, and niches in buildings.
 Families may build nests close together and share the same tree.
 Both cock and hen share incubation duties during the day, and both sit together in the nest at night.
 Young are reared on green (half-ripe) seeds, greens, and insects.
 After fledging, young are lead back to the nest each night to roost.
 An alerted or active bird may flick its tail from side-to-side and flick the wings up and down.
 Birds may try to 'escape' to a dark area and become motionless, attempting to hide.

-.
 Fledged young raise the wing furthest from the parent bird when begging for food.
+Parents may escort fledglings back to the nest for about 2 weeks.
 After the young fledge, they do not need to be separated from the parents/breeding pairs, and may form a peaceful extended family from successive clutches.
 Sometimes captive young from older clutches may try to feed their younger siblings.
 Parent birds may drive these older juveniles out of the nest, but will often permit them to feed their younger siblings after they have fledged.
+If removing juveniles, wait 4 weeks until after they have fledged to ensure they are fully weaned.
+The spent nest can be removed so the parents build a fresh one for the next brood.

 |Clutch size:||4-6 eggs|